 BioCassava Plus (BC Plus) is an integrated team of scientists from Africa and North America whose objective is to reduce malnutrition among the 250 million people in sub-Saharan Africa who rely on cassava as their staple food by delivering a more nutritious and marketable cassava.

-BioCassava Plus is an innovative research project that aims to reduce micronutrient malnutrition by increasing the nutritional value of cassava, a staple crop consumed by more 700 million people worldwide.
+BioCassava Plus is an innovative research project that aims to reduce micronutrient malnutrition by increasing the nutritional value of cassava, a staple crop consumed by more than 700 million people worldwide.
 BC Plus is focused on Africa, primarily Nigeria and Kenya, where cassava is a major staple food and other nutritious food is scarce, unavailable or too expensive.

 More than 250 million sub-Saharan Africans rely on cassava as their major source of calories.
-However, a cassava-based diet does not provide complete nutrition and those who depend on cassava for food often suffer from chronic malnutrition, or insufficient intake of essential nutrients and vitamins including pro-vitamin A, and iron.
+However, a cassava-based diet does not provide complete nutrition and those who depend on cassava for food often suffer from chronic malnutrition, or insufficient intake of essential nutrients and vitamins including pro-vitamin A and iron.
 According to the World Health Organization, this malnutrition often leads to blindness and other illnesses, disability and death for an estimated 250,000 to 500,000 children each year.

 BioCassava Plus is aimed at helping Africans avoid these devastating health consequences by delivering more nutritious, higher yielding, and more marketable cultivars of cassava.
-The cassava being developed will contain beneficial amounts of beta-carotene, which the human body uses to make Vitamin A), and iron.
-Beta-carotene is contained in various foods today, but those foods are often not readily available to many people in the developing world.
+The cassava being developed will contain beneficial amounts of beta-carotene, which the human body uses to make Vitamin A, and iron.
+Beta-carotene is contained in various foods today, but those foods are not readily available to many people in the developing world.